aws/aws-eks-best-practices/content/reliability.md

 Kubernetes provides us tools to easily run highly available applications and services.
 You can eliminate single points of failure in your applications by running multiple replicas.
 In Kubernetes pods are the smallest deployable units and while Kubernetes allows you to create individual pods, creating individual pods outside of testing and troubleshooting scenarios is not recommended.
 [Kubernetes Deployments](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/) provides abstraction layer for pods, you describe a desired state in a [Deployment](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/#creating-a-deployment) and the Deployment controller changes the actual state to match the desired state.
 You can define the number of `replicas` with the deployment.

 You can scale-out your application by adjusting the number of replicas.
 We will take a deeper look at scaling applications in the following sections.
-Kubernetes can also automatically heal applications, it can check application's health and can recreate it if application's health check fails.
+Kubernetes can also automatically heal applications, it can check application’s health and can recreate it if application’s health check fails.

 ### Scaling Kubernetes pods